ChrisM09/KNX-Bus-Dump/Raspberry-Pi-Calimero-Setup/README.md

 ### Update the pom.xml file
   This file contains settings for Linux and MacOS systems.
-But they need to be adjusted to the java version and location of where Java is loacted in.
+But they need to be adjusted to the java version and location of where Java is located in.
 To be safe, I also updated the nar plugin version.

   1) Update the *java.home* property located within the *properties* block before the *build* block with the information gathered from before.